kjelloh/freecad-playground/FreeCAD_BIM_Tutorial_for_Beginners__Create_a_Garage_Building/doc/README.md

 See (https://youtu.be/WZHyUBfdgJA?list=PL3wRqQUPtE16yw_c1TnRYJmz37y2ZRTLm)

+NOTE: My model turned out with the wrong external wall size (see below).
+Pleas be beware of this if you are to open my model and inspect it.

 ## BIM workbench rectangle has a 'make face' property

 The presenter 'turns off' the face of the first drawn rectangle.